 It’s been bitterly cold today, so the littlest chickpea and I abandoned our original plans and looked indoors for activities.
 Mounds of laundry folded later – not to mention the construction of an epically complex train track – and he was bored.

 Cartoons wouldn’t cut it and he didn’t fancy baking, so we went to the cupboard for our trusty Play Doh.
 The little one loves to make a mess with the dough – squashing it, stamping it, cutting it out with cookie-cutters.
 It’s creative play and I’m more than happy for him to get his hands dirty.
-Unfortunately, the creative aspect of melding the different colours together (while clearly fun and educational) leads to a less than perfect results when it comes to clean-up.
+Unfortunately, the creative aspect of melding the different colours together (while clearly fun and educational) leads to a less than perfect result when it comes to clean-up.
 Somewhat predictably, the blues, reds and greens had merged into an unhealthy-looking conglomeration which Mr 3-year-old declared unsatisfactory and refused to play with.

 But, of course, now he had his heart set on Play Doh.
 So to the kitchen we went – and rustled up a batch of the homemade variety.
 This recipe has a litte more flour than standard salt dough, to give a softer consistency, but still had the same basic colour and we have no food colouring in the house.